smorrolf/CrossroadsClassicAnalyticsChallenge/README.md

 - **Tableau:** Created a dynamic dashboard to visualize findings and communicate insights effectively.

 ## About the Challenge
-The **Crossroad Classic Analytics Challenge** brings together data enthusiasts and professionals to tackle data problems using advanced analytics and creative visualization.
+The **Crossroads Classic Analytics Challenge** brings together data enthusiasts and professionals to tackle data problems using advanced analytics and creative visualization.
 This competition emphasizes **storytelling through data**, encouraging participants to derive actionable insights from complex datasets.

 More about the competition: [Crossroads Classic Analytics Challenge](https://crossroadsclassicanalyticschallenge.com/17-2/)